-Groups are also eligible to apply for SBPS funding.
-A "group application" refers to one application made under SBPS by two or more persons or entities that carry on two or more independent and separate farm operations.

-When groups apply for SBPS funding, each person or entity in the group must represent an independent and separate farming business or operation.
-In addition, all members of the group eligible to receive funding must meet the SBPS eligibility requirements.
+Groups are also eligible to apply for PAVE funding.
+A "group application" refers to one application made under the PAVE program by two or more persons or entities that carry on two or more independent, separate and distinct farm operations.
+In addition, members of the group who are eligible to receive funding have to meet the PAVE eligibility requirements listed above.